 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 Your child should rest as much as possible and get plenty of sleep.
 This will help prevent other injuries while your child's rib heals.

 Apply ice on the fractured area for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice decreases swelling and pain.

 Deep breathing and coughing:

 This exercise will decrease your child's risk for a lung infection.
-Ask your child to take a deep breath and hold it for as long as he can.
-He should let the air out and then cough strongly.
-Deep breaths help open his airway.
-He may be given an incentive spirometer to help him take deep breaths.
-Put the plastic piece in your child's mouth and have him take a slow, deep breath.
-He should then let the air out and cough.
-Have him repeat these steps 10 times every hour.
+Have your child hug a pillow on the injured side while doing this exercise, to decrease pain.
+Ask your child to take a deep breath and hold it for as long as possible.
+Your child should let the air out and then cough strongly.
+Deep breaths help open your child's airway.
+Your child may be given an incentive spirometer to help take deep breaths.
+Put the plastic piece in your child's mouth.
+Have your child take a slow, deep breath.
+Your child should then let the air out and cough.
+Repeat these steps 10 times every hour.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.